 - It is not advisable to do any strenuous activities or rub the eye in the first few days after the operation.

-- Recovery of vision after surgery also depends on the general pre-existing conditions of the eye.
+- Visual recovery after surgery also depends on the general pre-existing conditions of the eye.

 - After the cataract surgery, corrective lenses may be needed.